csc-training/hip-programming/docs/07-multi-gpu.md

   operate on that device
 - often best to use one GPU per process, and let MPI handle data transfers between GPUs
 - GPU-aware MPI is required when passing device pointers to MPI

-     * Using host pointers does not require any GPU awareness
+     - Using host pointers does not require any GPU awareness

-- on LUMI GPU binding is important